Nesper94/Metabiome/docs/source/tutorial.rst

 Tutorial Data Set
 *****************

 The  data set for this tutorial is from the
 `project PRJEB10295 <https://www.ebi.ac.uk/ena/browser/view/PRJEB10295>`_,
 which is a metagenomic study of the human palms.
 It consists of two samples derived from paired-end sequencing: *ERR981212* and *EEE981213*.
 However, for tutorial purposes only, we have subsampled these files which you can download from here:
 `sample data <https://drive.google.com/drive/folders/1TxZPUrRVkoRa8rJNHiOx1sm7GdYN__5y?usp=sharing>`_.
-After you download these samples, store them in a directory called :file:`sample_data` for downstream analysis.
+After you download these samples, place them in a directory called :file:`sample_data` for downstream analysis.

 Preprocessing